rbisdorff/Digraph3/docSphinx/pearls.rst

     s4:  -0.4899
     s2:  -0.6949

-The :py:class:`~bipolarValuedSets.BpvSet` class provides furthermore a :py:meth:`~bipolarValuedSets.BpvSet.strip` method which removes potential false elements from the support of a bpv-set.
+The :py:class:`~bipolarValuedSets.BpvSet` class provides furthermore a :py:meth:`~bipolarValuedSets.BpvSet.strip` method which removes potential non-elements from the support of a bpv-set.
 A :py:meth:`~bipolarValuedSets.BpvSet.polarise` method is also provided for setting all positive and negative membership credibilities to +1.0, respectively to -1.0 .
-In the limit case of no indeterminate membership characteristics, we recover this way standard crisp sets and the previous set operations simply implement a Boolean algebra [BIS-2004_3p]_.
+In the limit case of no indeterminate membership characteristics, we recover this way standard crisp sets and the previous set operations implement in fact a Boolean algebra [BIS-2004_3p]_.

 .. note::